 - In the Advanced Static Analysis wizard, increase the amount of memory Fortify Static Code Analyzer uses for scanning.
 This passes the memory allocation option to Fortify Static Code Analyzer.
 This method does not require restarting Fortify Audit Workbench.
-See "Scanning Large and Complex Projects" on page 29. - Before your start Fortify Audit Workbench, set the environment variable SCA\VM\OPTS.
+See "Scanning Large and Complex Projects" on page 30. - Before your start Fortify Audit Workbench, set the environment variable SCA_VM_OPTS.
 For example, to allocate 32 GB to Fortify Static Code Analyzer, set the variable to -Xmx32G.

-Note: If you choose to set SCA\VM\OPTS, do not allocate more memory than is physically available.
+Note: If you choose to set SCA_VM_OPTS, do not allocate more memory than is physically available.
 Overallocation degrades performance.

-Specifying the Amount of Memory used by External Processes
+Specifying Memory for External Processes

-You can specify how much memory external processes such as iidmigrator and fortifyupdate use by setting the com.fortify.model.ExecMemorySetting property in the fortify.properties file.
-The default setting for iidmigrator is as follows:
+You can specify how much memory external processes such as iidmigrator use by setting the com.fortify.model.ExecMemorySetting property in the <tools_install_dir>/Core/config/fortify.properties file.
+Fortify Audit Workbench uses the iidmigrator tool when merging analysis results.
+The default memory setting for iidmigrator is 1800 MB.The value for this property setting specifies the maximum heap size.